-According to IAS 20.12 the deferred income represents amounts received from the Donor for which the related expense has not yet been incurred.
+According to IAS 20.12, deferred income represents amounts received from the donor for which the related expense has not yet been incurred.
 Once the funds are expensed, the deferred income is reduced with a corresponding recognition of revenue in the Statement of Activities.

-The deferred income includes other income receivable that has not yet been expensed and grants towards loan interest received that have not been expensed.
+Deferred income includes other income receivable that has not yet been expensed and grants towards loan interest received that have not yet been expensed.